divyansh-cyber/-AI-Resume-Shortlisting-Interview-Assistant-System/README.md

 The uploaded PDF binary is passed to `pdf-parse` which strips formatting and returns plain UTF-8 text.
 No OCR is involved — `pdf-parse` works on text-layer PDFs (covers the vast majority of modern resumes).
 The raw text is stored in the database as-is for audit and re-parsing purposes.

-**Step 2 — LLM Structured Extraction (Gemini 1.5 Pro, JSON mode)**
+**Step 2 — LLM Structured Extraction (Groq `llama-3.3-70b-versatile`, JSON mode)**

-The raw text is sent to Gemini 1.5 Pro with a system prompt that instructs it to return a strict JSON object matching the `ParsedResume` schema.
-The Gemini API is called with `responseMimeType: "application/json"` which enables JSON mode — the model is constrained to emit valid JSON and never produces prose outside the JSON envelope.
+The raw text is sent to Groq with a system prompt that instructs it to return a strict JSON object matching the `ParsedResume` schema.
+The Groq API is OpenAI-compatible and is called with `response_format: { type: 'json_object' }` which enables JSON mode — the model is constrained to emit valid JSON and never produces prose outside the JSON envelope.

 The system prompt includes:
 - The exact TypeScript interface as a comment (field names, types, and descriptions)